nodeshift-archived/license-reporter/README.md

 The order in which `license-checker` tool looks for the licenses is:

 1. package.json
 2. Try to identify the license with the spdx module to see if it has a valid SPDX license attached.
-If that fails, we then look into the module for the following files: LICENSE, COPYING & README.
+If that fails, we then look into the module for the following files: LICENSE & COPYING.

+A decision was made to not check the README for license information.
+Although the functionality is present, it wanders into natural language processing to try and infer the license type.
+If you discover that license information is in a README, we would encourage you to submit a PR to the appropriate repository to ensure the license information is in a more appropriate place.

 > More details here: https://github.com/davglass/license-checker#how-licenses-are-found

-## Approved and not approved licenses - "unified list"
+## License Metadata - "unified list"

-Previously we were using two files (blacklist and whitelist) for approved or disapproved licenses.
-Then came the need to have a "unified list" for approved and disapproved licenses, so we started calling it `unified-list`.

-The project currently has a default list, which can be found in: `license-reporter/lib/resources/default-unified-list.json`.
+The project allows you specifcy metadata about licenses and a file can be found in: `license-reporter/lib/resources/default-unified-list.json`.

+This list serves a number of roles as the metadata can be used to control what is outputted.
+Three areas of interest are controlled by:

+- It provides the capability or white listing licenses via an `approved` toggle.
+This allows you fine grain what licenses are acceptable to be used or not
+- Long (`fedora_name`) and short (`fedora_abbrev`) abbreviations are possible allowing you customise the naming convention as you see fit
+- A `URL` reference to point towards the license text associated with the given license

-You can use a custom license list.
+The JSON file is extensible and several additional metadata for use in Red Hat specific use cases are included.
+Additionally, you can use a custom license list.
 For this, we recommend that the default file be used and modified (only the values) for your need.
 We are using a verifier to validate the unified-list JSON schema.
 If any errors are found, (at the moment) you will see error messages like these:

 ```
 Item: 2 - instance.id is not of a type (s) string